mjparker/factorial-test-app/README.md

 ---

 ### Credit
-This is a fork off the [qa-interview-web-application repo](https://github.com/qxf2/qa-interview-web-application) by the fine folks at [Qxf2 Sevices](https://www.qxf2.com/?utm_source=qa-interview&utm_medium=click&utm_campaign=From%20QA%20Interview).
-I've tweaked the source to update to Bootstrap4, add a few more bugs, and remove references that might lead the QA candidate to the solutions.
+This is a heavily modified fork off the [qa-interview-web-application repo](https://github.com/qxf2/qa-interview-web-application) by the fine folks at [Qxf2 Sevices](https://www.qxf2.com/?utm_source=qa-interview&utm_medium=click&utm_campaign=From%20QA%20Interview).
+I've tweaked the source to update to Bootstrap4, add a few more bugs, and remove references to solutions.